 - How to set up a website for an Etsy shop: – Install WordPress, find a free theme and get going!
 You’ll most likely get the instructions on how to do that once you set up with your host.
 Yes, you should still set up that Etsy shop – you can do both!

-Now that you’ve learned how to set up an Etsy shop – stay tuned!
-I’ll be moving on in the next few weeks to tips for setting up your social media and marketing strategies.
-Meanwhile, comment below with any questions!
+Now that you’ve learned how to set up an Etsy shop, learn tips for selling on Etsy once your shop is set up.
+Comment below with any questions!